carstenstann/VolatilityModelling/README.md

 and plays a prominent role in financial decision-making.
 One area of application is Value-at-Risk (VaR) modelling, which seeks to quantify the potential financial losses and the probability of their occurance.
 Firms and regulators alike use VaR as a risk management tool.
-In fact, since Basel II, banks have been required to deliver daily VaR estimates of portfolios to regulators.
 Since the groundbreaking work of Engle (1982), many different approaches have been developed to model and forecast volatility.
 This analysis assesses the performance of a wide set of popular univariate volatiltiy models in terms of daily VaR forecasts for 6 major stock market indices, and considers how dimensions such as sample length and parameterization affect VaR forecasts.

 ## Data